Sardar Vallabhbhai Patel National Police Academy

-Sardar Vallabhbhai Patel National Police Academy (SVPNPA) is the civil service training institution in India.
+Sardar Vallabhbhai Patel National Police Academy is the civil service training institution in India.
 The institute trains Indian Police Service (IPS) officers before they are sent to their respective state cadres to carry out their duties.
 The academy is in Shivrampalli, Hyderabad, Telangana, India.

 History

-The academy was established on 15 September 1948, as the Central Police Training College (CPTC).
-In 1967, the Institution was renamed as the National Police Academy (NPA).
-Later, in 1974, it was named after India's first Minister of Home Affairs Sardar Vallabhbhai Patel who was responsible for creating the All India Services and for establishing a training institution to train IPS officers.
-In 1975, the Academy attained its current shape which once was the biggest police training grounds of Nizam of Hyderabad at Hyderabad.
+The Sardar Vallabhbhai Patel National Police Academy was initially established as the National Police Academy on 15 September 1948, in Mount Abu, Rajasthan.
+This location served as the training ground for Indian Police Service (IPS) officers for nearly two decades.

+In 1967, the institution was renamed the Central Police Training College to reflect its expanded role in police training across India.

+In 1974, the academy was renamed to honor Sardar Vallabhbhai Patel, India's first Deputy Prime Minister and Home Minister, in recognition of his contributions to establishing the All India Services.
+In 1975, the academy relocated to Hyderabad, (Andhra Pradesh) Telangana, which provided it with more extensive facilities and resources.
+The current campus spans 277 acres, previously used as police training grounds for the Nizam of Hyderabad.

 Campus

-The 277 acre campus is located in Hyderabad on the National Highway 44.
+The 277-acre campus is located in Hyderabad on the National Highway 44.

 Training

 It trains officers of the Indian Police Service, who have been selected through the All-India Civil Services Examination.
 The trained officers will be posted as Assistant Superintendent of Police (ASP) in their respective states under whom the other sub-ranks of police force will be working.
 The recruitment of sub-ranks such as constables, sub-inspectors, inspectors, Deputy Superintendent of Police is each state's prerogative and will be done by respective state director generals of police.
 The IPS cadre is controlled by the Home Ministry of the Government of India and the officer of this service can only be appointed or removed by an order of the President of India.

 Apart from the Basic Training Course for IPS officers the Academy conducts three In-service Management Development Programmes for officers of Superintendent of Police, Deputy Inspector General of Police and Inspector General levels of the Indian Police Service; 'Training of Trainers' Courses for the trainers of police training institutions in the country; IPS Induction Training Course for State Police Service Officers; and short specialised thematic courses, seminars and workshops on professional subjects for all levels of police officers.
 Foreign police officers and other officers belonging to IRS/IAS/IFS/Judiciary/CAPF, public sector undertakings, nationalised banks, insurance companies etc. also attend specialised courses conducted here from time to time.
 The academy is affiliated to Osmania University for conducting courses on police subjects for IPS officers.